Andrew Wade, senior reporter

 East Beach, Henderson Island (Credit: Tara Proud)

-Although the producers like to create the impression that the series is filmed in some far-flung Pacific region, it is actually off the coast of Panama City.
-Deeper into the vast ocean, the plastic problem is infinitely worse, as the Pacific’s circular currents funnel the debris into ‘garbage patches’.
+Although the producers like to create the impression that the series is filmed in some far-flung Pacific region, it’s actually just a few dozen miles off the coast from Panama City.
+Deeper into the vast ocean, the plastic problem is infinitely worse, as the Pacific’s circular currents funnel the debris into massive swirling ‘garbage patches’.
 Often mischaracterised as islands of floating trash, the patches instead feature high concentrations of plastic largely suspended just below the surface.

 Henderson Island, part of the UK’s Pitcairn Islands territory, lies near the centre of the Southern Pacific Gyre, one of the ocean vortexes where discarded plastic collects.
 As one of the most remote islands on the planet, and a UNESCO World Heritage site, you might expect Henderson to be an unspoilt paradise.
 But a study published this week revealed a very different picture.
 Researchers from the University of Tasmania’s Institute for Marine and Antarctic Studies (IMAS), working alongside the RSPB, found the island’s beaches littered with 671 pieces of plastic per square metre.
 Extrapolating from that, they estimate that the uninhabited Henderson, more than 5,000 miles from a major population centre, contains about 38 million pieces of plastic.

 “What’s happened on Henderson Island shows there’s no escaping plastic pollution even in the most distant parts of our oceans,” said IMAS researcher Dr Jennifer Lavers.
 “Based on our sampling at five sites we estimated that more than 17 tonnes of plastic debris has been deposited on the island, with more than 3570 new pieces of litter washing up each day on one beach alone.”